Aidanie/codeedit/README.md

     * npm install socket.io
     * npm install serve-favicon

-After everything is installed, simply cd into the CodeEdit directory, run `nodejs server.js` and point your browser to `localhost` and you're good to go!
+After everything is installed, simply cd into the directory, run `nodejs server.js` and point your browser to `localhost` and you're good to go!